How to Relieve a Clogged Milk Duct

 Nursing is one of the most natural interactions a mother can have with her newborn, but the experience is different for every woman, and it’s not always perfect.
 One day the milk flow is effortless, then suddenly there’s barely a trickle and your chest feels like it’s on fire.
 It’s enough to sour anyone’s motivation to breastfeed.
 But don’t give up just yet—you may simply be suffering from a clogged milk duct.

+So what would prompt a blocked milk duct to develop?
 “A clogged milk duct is when the milk is backed up inside it,” which can make pumping and nursing excruciatingly painful, says Leigh Anne O’Connor, IBCLC, a certified lactation consultant in New York.
 If the blocked milk duct isn’t resolved quickly, it can lead to bigger issues, such as inflammation—a condition known as mastitis—and an all-out milk stoppage, which in turn can lead to infection.

 It’s not always easy to know what causes a clogged milk duct, but there are plenty of possible culprits, including: